 The government has created a Central Application Clearing House (CACH) which will allow you to apply for tertiary studies for 2019.
 Your matric marks and study preferences will be matched with the spaces still available at tertiary institutions in South Africa.
 The system will take your matric results straight from the Department of Basic Education.
 Please note that you CANNOT apply to a specific institution through CACH.
 To use CACH, you will need to first sign up.
 You can do this on their website.

 3. If I meet the requirements for Free Education, will I be able to walk into an institution and register?

 Walk-ins are not encouraged as many institutions are already full for the current academic year.
 The best way to apply for free studies is to sign up to CACH.
 From here, you will be able to see which institution you could study at based on your study choice.

 Well, the best place to start your search for a bursary is on EduFunding.
 You will be able to browse through a range of funding opportunities and even filter your search according to your study choice.
 If you would like to apply for any of the funding opportunities through EduFunding, you will just need to first register on EduFunding.
 This is quick, simple and free.

-You will be able to find the registration page here.
+Go to the registration page.
 To register, you will just need to fill in your first name, surname, email address (don’t have one?
-Find out how to get one here) and think of a password.
+Find out how to get one) and think of a password.
 Please note: Your password will need to have the following:

 – one capital letter